opensearch-project/reporting/reporting-cli/docs/user/Reference Manual.md

 You can choose to set options using *.env* file or the command line argument values in any combination.
 Make sure to specify all required values to avoid getting errors.

 To modify the body of your email, you can simply edit *index.hbs* file.

+## Limitations
+- If a URL contains `!`, history expansion needs to be disable temporarity.

+  bash: `set +H`

+  zsh: `setopt nobanghist`

+  Alternate option would be adding URL value in envirnoment variable as URL="<url-with-!>"

+- All command option currently accept only lower-case letters.

 ## Troubleshooting